jonverg/CPSC_298/assignments/3rdWeekAssignment.md

 Utilizing V0

 ## Overview
 This project is a language learning application built with **React** and **TypeScript**.
-As someone with limited experience in web development, particularly with modern frameworks like React, TypeScript, and component libraries, this assignment provided an insightful opportunity to explore the process of creating a functional web application from scratch.
+As someone with limited experience in web development, particularly with modern frameworks like React, TypeScript, and component libraries, this assignment provided a great opportunity to explore the process of creating a functional web application.

-The goal was to create a simple yet effective language learning tool that could be further expanded for personal projects.
+The goal was to create a language learning tool that could be further expanded for personal projects.
 The application currently includes two main features:
-1. **Flashcards**: A component that helps users practice vocabulary by flipping through flashcards.
+1. **Flashcards**: helps users practice vocabulary by flipping through flashcards.
-2. **Quiz**: A quiz component that tests the user's knowledge of the vocabulary presented in the flashcards.
+2. **Quiz**: tests the user's knowledge of the vocabulary presented in the flashcards.

 ## Features
 - **Flashcards**: Users can flip through a set of flashcards with vocabulary in one language on the front and its translation on the back.